Safe Routes to School National Partnership - logo

 August 2009

 Children across the US are back in school, and many communities are seeing the traffic jams that result from parents driving their children to schools.
-To help encourage more walking and bicycling, the Safe Routes to School National Partnership and the National Center for Safe Routes to School have released a jointly-developed resource, School Bicycling and Walking Policies: Addressing Policies that Hinder and Implementing Policies that Help.
+To help encourage more walking and bicycling, the Safe Routes Partnership and the National Center for Safe Routes to School have released a jointly-developed resource, School Bicycling and Walking Policies: Addressing Policies that Hinder and Implementing Policies that Help.
 This tip sheet was developed in response to numerous requests from across the country.

 School policies that encourage and support bicycling and walking can substantially boost a Safe Routes to School (SRTS) program, both within individual schools and throughout the community.
 In contrast, a policy that discourages or prohibits bicycling or walking can stop a SRTS program in its tracks.
 The tip sheet provides simple steps explaining how to approach and overturn barrier policies that prohibit walking and/or bicycling to school, and encouraging supportive policies, which support and enable bicycling and walking to school programs.